 My experience with leaving The Royal Marines and undertaking my next career training with PGL Training Exeter.

-Upon realisation of an injury likely to end my career I was understandable very worried about my future.
+Upon realisation of an injury likely to end my career I was understandably very worried about my future.
 I have a mortgage and bills to be paid.
 I couldn’t afford to be out of work or spend ages training on a low wage.
 I needed a challenging, hands on career.
 I decided that the building trade would be the best place for me.
 I decided plumbing would suit me best.
 The variation of domestic heating to the future of renewable energy to me meant that this trade was only going to continue to flourish and provide me a satisfying job for the rest of my working life.